If any of

 attention.
 Crawling on his stomach

-through the gunfire, the Captain
+the gunfire, the Captain reached the stricken soldier and

 When the Captain finally reached his own lines, he discovered it was